arunav-b/exploring-react/README.md

 ## 5. Transferring Props using ES6 Spread (...) operator

-- Using the ES6 Spread Operator multiple properties can be passed between components
+- Using the ES6 Spread Operator, multiple properties can be passed between components

   ```
     ...